fmmb/myservers-admin-scripts/README.md

 # admin-tigre.iul.lab
-Set of imanagement scripts for the SO server at ISCTE-IUL
+Set of management scripts for the SO server at ISCTE-IUL

 ## User management
 You can perform the following operations inside the ./users directory